US STOCKS-S&P hits record high as U.S. economic outlook brightens

 Investors will also watch out for comments from company executives, especially those of big banks later this week, on the impact of Britain's vote to leave the European Union.

-Shares of Amazon rose 1.2 percent to $754.61 and provided the biggest boost to the S&P and the Nasdaq, while Boeing's 1.8 percent rise made it the top influence on the Dow.
+Shares of Apple rose 0.7 percent to $97.36 and provided the biggest boost to the S&P.

+Twitter fell 2.7 percent to $17.60 after SunTrust Robinson lowered its rating to "neutral" from "buy".

-The S&P 500 index showed 75 new 52-week highs and no new lows, while the Nasdaq recorded 150 new highs and 10 new lows.
+The S&P 500 index showed 67 new 52-week highs and no new lows, while the Nasdaq recorded 132 new highs and six new lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * WTF Holdings Inc to proceed with compulsory acquisition of remaining shares of Franchise Bancorp Inc